Frequency modulation: Radio

-An FM signal can also be used to carry a stereo signal; this is done with multiplexing and demultiplexing before and after the FM process.
+A wideband FM signal can also be used to carry a stereo signal; this is done with multiplexing and demultiplexing before and after the FM process.
 The FM modulation and demodulation process is identical in stereo and monaural processes.
-A high-efficiency radio-frequency switching amplifier can be used to transmit FM signals (and other constant-amplitude signals).
-For a given signal strength (measured at the receiver antenna), switching amplifiers use less battery power and typically cost less than a linear amplifier.
-This gives FM another advantage over other modulation methods requiring linear amplifiers, such as AM and QAM.

 FM is commonly used at VHF radio frequencies for high-fidelity broadcasts of music and speech.
+In broadcast services, where audio fidelity is important, wideband FM is generally used.
 Analog TV sound is also broadcast using FM.
 Narrowband FM is used for voice communications in commercial and amateur radio settings.
-In broadcast services, where audio fidelity is important, wideband FM is generally used.
 In two-way radio, narrowband FM (NBFM) is used to conserve bandwidth for land mobile, marine mobile and other radio services.

+A high-efficiency radio-frequency switching amplifier can be used to transmit FM signals (and other constant-amplitude signals).
+For a given signal strength (measured at the receiver antenna), switching amplifiers use less battery power and typically cost less than a linear amplifier.
+This gives FM another advantage over other modulation methods requiring linear amplifiers, such as AM and QAM.

 There are reports that on October 5, 1924, Professor Mikhail A. Bonch-Bruevich, during a scientific and technical conversation in the Nizhny Novgorod Radio Laboratory, reported about his new method of telephony, based on a change in the period of oscillations.
 Demonstration of frequency modulation was carried out on the laboratory model.

+Hearing assistive technology

+Frequency modulated systems are a widespread and commercially available assistive technology that make speech more understandable by improving the signal-to-noise ratio in the user's ear.
+They are also called auditory trainers, a term which refers to any sound amplification system not classified as a hearing aid.
+They intensify signal levels from the source by 15 to 20 decibels.
+FM systems are used by hearing-impaired people as well as children whose listening is affected by disorders such as auditory processing disorder or ADHD.
+For people with sensorineural hearing loss, FM systems result in better speech perception than hearing aids.
+They can be coupled with behind-the-ear hearing aids to allow the user to alternate the setting.
+FM systems are more convenient and cost-effective than alternatives such as cochlear implants, but many users use FM systems infrequently due to their conspicuousness and need for recharging.